 Ascent: 1554m (5097ft) Descent: 1368m (4487ft) Distance: 29.9 km (18.7 miles) Duration: Run/Walk 7h00-8h00

-• We start our day with a great warm up running along the riverside on a wide flat trail.
+We start our day with a great warm up running along the riverside on a wide flat trail.
 We are heading straight into history this morning as we take the Roman road constructed many centuries ago by soldiers to secure the trading route to the Beaufortain area.
 On the way we will pass the beautiful baroque church of Notre Dame de la Gorge.
 The route then climbs steeply for a short section as we head for the refuge at Le Balme, a great first goal where we can have a snack and a drink, re-fill our water bottles, and use the 'facilities'.
 At Le Balme we can contemplate the steady climb to the Col de Bonhomme, our first major pass, which sits at 2439m (7999ft).
 Early in the season the Col will often have snow patches left over from the winter.
 A little higher is our second col the Croix de Bonhomme where coffee and cake awaits.
 Then it is all downhill as we take a sweeping trail through meadows down to Les Chapieux.
-Tonight we will either stay at Les Chapieux or enjoy a few more km's of a steady riverside trail to the next accommodation at Refuge Les Mottets at 1864m (6113ft).
+Tonight we will either stay at Les Chapieux or on some trips, due to limited accommodation being available, we transfer off the trail but return to rejoin the route the following day.

 Ascent: 1725m (5658km) Descent: 1070m (3509ft) Distance: 24km (15 miles) Duration: Run/Walk 7h30-8h30